ppy/osu-wiki/wiki/Getting_Started_Contributing_to_Wiki/en.md

-Getting Started on contributing to the osu!Wiki
+Getting Started on contributing to the osu!wiki
 ==================

-Thanks for your interest in making osu!Wiki Better!
+Thanks for your interest in making osu!wiki Better!
 As you can see, we have moved everything to [GitHub](https://github.com/ppy/osu-wiki).
 So here's some few things in mind to get you started in Contributing to the new Wiki.

 ### Prerequisites

-To be able to contribute to osu!Wiki you must have the following :
+To be able to contribute to osu!wiki you must have the following :

 - Basic Knowledge in VCS (Version Control System), Particularly Git (If you plan to make changes locally).
 - Basic Knowledge in Markdown.